Sleep Apnea In Infants: Risks, Symptoms and Treatments

 problems.

-Although some children who suffered from
+Although some infants who suffered from

 Sudden

-Infant Death Syndrome (SIDS) had previously suffered from
+Infant Death Syndrome

-sleep apnea, no definite proof of a link between sleep apnea
+(SIDS) had previously suffered from nightly apnea, no definite proof of a link between the two has been shown

 [1].

-Diagnosis of Sleep Apnea in Infants
+Diagnosis of sleep apnea in infants

 general physical examination.
 He will check heart rate and breathing